 Where: 15-16 Gerrard Street, W1D 6JE

-Plum Valley, Soho
+Plum Valley, Chinatown

 What: Unassuming Chinatown haunt Plum Valley is decked out with a minimalist aesthetic and a few statement art pieces inspired by Asia, which allows the food here to really do the talking.
 The dim sum menu here is shorter than at many of its contemporaries, but the quality shines through.
 Plum Valley is best at traditional dumpling varieties such as har gau, but it offers less conventional takes too, as well as a cracking list of cocktails.